Jump Rings

 Mandrels

-(Pepe mandrel)
+(Pepe Tools mandrel)

-EuroTools Hand Coiler w/std Mandrels.
+EuroTools Hand Coiler w/std Mandrels – Mr. Twister on Amazon

 Pepe Tools Mandrels at Otto Frei

 There are many different brands and types of jump ring systems.
 Some are designed for small-scale production while with others, you can produce gallons of jump rings.
 The choice of tool or system depends on your needs.
-If you are making chain mail, you don’t want to purchase wire wrapping pliers or short, hand-cranked systems – the short length of the jaw limits how many jump rings you can wrap at a time and having to hand wind will make your arms fall off!
+If you are making chain mail, you don’t want to purchase wire wrapping pliers or short, hand-cranked systems – the short length of the jaw limits how many jump rings you can wrap at a time, and having to hand wind will make your arms fall off!
 The Ring Lord carries 18″ mandrels and many other tools for jump ring creation.

 When purchasing a jump ring maker, think about:

-• What you can afford.
+• What you can afford?

-• How much space you have.
+• How much space do you have?

 If you are making a lot of rings, think about something like the Ringinator.